What is Cash Application Process in Accounting & O2C | Cash Applications

 How to Achieve Hyper-efficiency in Cash Application?

-Cash application and cash posting can be accelerated using solutions such as Emagia AI-powered Cash Application – a cloud-based solution that integrates seamlessly with leading banks, electronic lockboxes and ERP systems such as SAP, Oracle, NetSuite, JD Edwards and others.
-This intelligent solution leverages automation, analytics and AI to match invoices to incoming payments and remittances that come in multiple data and document formats in multiple languages and multiple currencies.
+Cash application and cash posting can be accelerated using solutions such as Emagia AI-powered Cash Application – a cloud-based solution that integrates seamlessly with leading banks, electronic lockboxes, and ERP systems such as SAP, Oracle, NetSuite, JD Edwards, and others.
+This intelligent solution leverages automation, analytics, and AI to match invoices to incoming payments and remittances that come in multiple data and document formats, languages, and currencies.

 The solution can empower businesses to achieve 90% and above auto-match rates while drastically reducing the time and effort involved with manual cash application processing.
 It even automates dispute resolution as well, supported by Gia – Emagia’s AI-powered Digital Finance Assistant.